seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 How now, my headstrong! where have you been gadding?

 **JULIET**
-Where I have learn’d me to repent the sin
+Where I have learn'd me to repent the sin
 Of disobedient opposition
-To you and your behests, and am enjoin’d
+To you and your behests, and am enjoin'd
 By holy Laurence to fall prostrate here,
 And beg your pardon: pardon, I beseech you!
 Henceforward I am ever ruled by you.

 **CAPULET**
 Send for the county; go tell him of this:
-I’ll have this knot knit up to-morrow morning.
+I'll have this knot knit up to-morrow morning.

 **JULIET**
-I met the youthful lord at Laurence’ cell;
+I met the youthful lord at Laurence' cell;
 And gave him what becomed love I might,
-Not step o’er the bounds of modesty.
+Not step o'er the bounds of modesty.

 **CAPULET**
-Why, I am glad on’t; this is well: stand up:
+Why, I am glad on't; this is well: stand up:
-This is as’t should be.
+This is as't should be.
 Let me see the county;
 Ay, marry, go, I say, and fetch him hither.
 Now, afore God! this reverend holy friar,
 Our whole city is much bound to him.